An introduction to Teams Loop Components

 Loop Task List

-Using Teams Loop Components to Collaborate
+Using Teams Loop Components to collaborate

 Like most Teams functions, the Loop Components are extremely user friendly.
 While in a chat, if someone has used a Loop feature, any user can simply click onto it and edit as desired.
 All those within that chat will see every change that’s made to the content, in real time.